 - 1. The OPCW and its property, wherever located and by whomsoever held, shall enjoy immunity from every form of legal process, except in so far as in any particular case the OPCW has expressly waived its immunity.
 It is, however, understood that no waiver of immunity shall extend to any measure of execution. - 2.
 The premises of the OPCW shall be inviolable.
 The property of the OPCW, wherever located and by whomsoever held, shall be immune from search, requisition, confiscation, expropriation and any other form of interference, whether by executive, administrative, judicial or legislative action. - 3.
 The archives of the OPCW shall be inviolable, wherever located. - 4.
-Without being restricted by financial controls, regulations or moratoria of any kind: - (a) the OPCW may hold funds, gold or currency of any kind and operate accounts in any currency; - (b) the OPCW may freely transfer its funds, securities, gold and currencies to or from the Republic of Panama, to or from any other country, or within the State Party, and may convert any currency held by it into any other currency. - 5.
-The OPCW shall, in exercising its rights under paragraph 4 of this Article, pay due regard to any representations made by the Government of the Republic of Panama in so far as it is considered that effect can be given to such representations without detriment to the interests of the OPCW. - 6.
-The OPCW and its property shall be: - (a) exempt from all direct taxes; it is understood, however, that the OPCW will not claim exemption from taxes which are, in fact, no more than charges for public utility services; - (b) exempt from customs duties and prohibitions and restrictions on imports and exports in respect of articles imported or exported by the OPCW for its official use; it is understood, however, that articles imported under such exemption will not be sold in the Republic of Panama, except in accordance with conditions agreed upon with the Republic of Panama;
+Without being restricted by financial controls, regulations or moratoria of any kind: - (a) the OPCW may hold funds, gold or currency of any kind and operate accounts in any currency; - (b) the OPCW may freely transfer its funds, securities, gold and currencies to or from Georgia, to or from any other country, or within Georgia, and may convert any currency held by it into any other currency. - 5.
+The OPCW shall, in exercising its rights under paragraph 4 of this Article, pay due regard to any representations made by the Government of Georgia in so far as it is considered that effect can be given to such representations without detriment to the interests of the OPCW. - 6.
+The OPCW and its property shall be: - (a) exempt from all direct taxes; Herewith, the OPCW shall not claim exemption from taxes which are, in fact, no more than charges for public utility services; - (b) exempt from import (customs) duties and prohibitions and restrictions on imports and exports in respect of articles imported or exported by the OPCW for its official use; it is understood, however, that articles imported under such exemption will not be sold in Georgia, except in accordance with conditions agreed upon with Georgia;